JohnAlbin/support-for/README.md

 # support-for

-The `support-for` module is designed to be used by developers to ease conditional browser support while authoring their Sass module.
+The `support-for` module is designed to be used by Sass authors to ease conditional browser support while creating their Sass module or Sass partial.

-Users of a module that uses support-for can specify which browser versions they want to support by setting a simple Sass variable, `$support-for`.
+Authors of Sass code that uses support-for can specify which browser versions they want to support by setting a simple Sass variable, `$support-for`.

 Here are some example usages:

-1. The Sass developer only wants to support Safari 8 and later (and no other browsers) because he is an asshole.
+1. The Sass author only wants to support Safari 8 and later (and no other browsers) because he is an asshole.

 ```scss
 $support-for: (